Dana Boulé bio

 A classically trained pianist and never one to stay within the lines, she began her performing career infuriating piano teachers at the age of five by attempting to rewrite Beethoven.
 After receiving a degree in theater from UCLA, she moved to New York where she studied kung fu, became a music supervisor for tv/film and embraced the thriving punk scene as front-woman for the bands Stupid and The Sobs with whom she released three albums and had a successful career touring, breaking accordions/keyboards and regularly getting thrown out of clubs.

-In March 2015 Dana released her second solo album, We All Need To Calm Down, a spacious 90 minute soundscape designed for mindfulness, meditation and movement.
-Using inspiration from her yoga practice and her experience in film, classical and folk, she gathered eight musicians from various styles and blended genres together to create a calming mix of songs.
-A soundtrack for a mindful moment in the chaos of the world.
+In 2015 Dana released her second solo album, We All Need To Calm Down, a spacious 90 minute soundscape designed for mindfulness, meditation and movement.
+Using inspiration from her yoga practice and her experience in film, classical and folk, she gathered eight musicians from various styles and blended genres together to create a calming mix of songs featured in various films around the world.